ada-popovic/markdown_archive/README.md

 The inscription is made in German and literally translates to *Snow of yesterday* or *Yesterday's snow*.

-"Schnee von gestern" is a way of saying that something is already a thing of the past, something old, unimportant that has no more relevance to the discussed topic or is not worthy of worrying about.
+"Schnee von gestern" is a way of saying that something is already a thing of the past, old and unimportant thing that has no more any relevance to the discussed topic or is not worthy of worrying about.
 Its English synonym is 'water under the bridge'.

 There are three German documentary movies entitled *Schnee von gestern*
 - by director Michael Würfel from 2008